hauzer/tome-ziguranth-genocide/README.rst

 Description
 -----------

-After Protector Myssil died, some say by the daggers of a shadowy backstabber, while others bespoke of a crazed mage drawing fiendish black magicks, the fanatic Ziguranth order crumbled into chaos and their numbers dwindled into insignificance.
+After Protector Myssil died (some say by the daggers of a shadowy backstabber, while others bespoke of a crazed mage drawing fiendish black magicks), the fanatic Ziguranth order crumbled into chaos, and its numbers dwindled into insignificance.